-Buildings insurance£9.01Management fee£2.08Reserve fund payment£0Total monthly payment excluding rent£22.09We combine the estate charge, buildings insurance and management fee into one monthly payment and this is known as the service charge.
-Reservation fee £350 You'll need to pay a reservation fee to secure your home.
+Monthly payment to the landlord In addition to the rent above, the monthly payment to the landlord includes: Service charge£0Estate charge£12.00Buildings insurance£11.00Management fee£2.08Reserve fund payment£0We combine the estate charge, buildings insurance and management fee into one monthly payment and this is known as the service charge.
+Total monthly payment excluding rent £25.08 Reservation fee £350 You'll need to pay a reservation fee to secure your home.
 When you pay the fee, no one else will be able to reserve the home.
 The reservation fee secures the home for 56 days .
 If you buy the home, the fee will be taken off the final amount you pay on completion.
 If you do not buy the home, the fee is refundable.
-Eligibility To assess your eligibility, you'll need to register with a Help to Buy agent.
-You can apply to buy the home if both of the following apply: your household income is £80,000 or less you cannot afford all of the deposit and mortgage payments to buy a home that meets your needs One of the following must also be true: you're a first-time buyer you used to own a home but cannot afford to buy one now you're forming a new household - for example, after a relationship breakdown you're an existing shared owner, and you want to move you own a home and want to move but cannot afford to buy a new home for your needs
+Eligibility To assess your eligibility, you'll need to register by completing the online application form via the Snugg Homes website.
+You can apply to buy the home if both of the following apply: your household income is £80,000 or less you cannot afford all of the deposit and mortgage payments to buy a home that meets your needs One of the following must also be true: you're a first-time buyer you used to own a home but cannot afford to buy one now you're forming a new household - for example, after a relationship breakdown you're an existing shared owner, and you want to move you own a home and want to move but cannot afford to buy a new home for your needs Also you must have a local connection to the local Authority Ribble Valley, either through residency, work or family